MitchellKelly/pwrstat-parser/README.md

-# pwrstat-snmp
+# pwrstat-parser

-Use pwrstat cli program to get UPS status and expose the info via snmp
+pwrstat-parser uses the CyperPower "pwrstat" cli program to get the status of CyberPower UPSs and parses the status into a programatically usable format